 Footpath 14 (550 LM) on the site's southern boundary should be upgraded to a macadam surface with wide grassy margin for multi-use by vulnerable non-motorised users with respect to cycleway design standards.
 The Highway Authority is seeking improved access on this path taking the form of an upgrade to allow cycle use.
-We would seek a macadam surfaced width to accommodate both cyclists and walkers with grassy margins to form a 6-metre min green corridor along the edge of the estate, concurrent with the Definitive line.
+We would seek a macadam surfaced width to accommodate both cyclists and walkers with grassy margins to form a 6-metre min green corridor along the edge of the estate concurrent with the Definitive line.

 The Parish Council (Chorleywood) do not want to encourage cycle access across the common; the common is under their control, but cycle access to the common and connecting all-purpose highways should accord with HCC policy.
 This is important as it also links to the village and station.
-Further discussion on this point is therefore needed.
+Further engagement with the Rights of Way team is therefore needed on this issue.